 |“The Maritime Monument, located at Langelinie, close to Langelinie Marina, is a maritime memorial in Copenhagen, Denmark, commemorating civilian Danish sailors who lost their lives during the First World War.”|

 Should we miss an opportunity to post photos of the various countries, we can always include them once we’re in the UK.
-Tomorrow, we’ll be touring Tallinn, Estonia by taxi, hoping for clear skies and many photo ops.
+We’ll be touring Tallinn, Estonia, by taxi, hoping for clear skies and many photo ops tomorrow.

 Be well.
 Be happy.